ahmedzbyr/taealam/terraform_examples/vault_ds/README.md

 }
 ```

-## Terraform Configuration to Extract Secret from Vault
+### Terraform Configuration for Extracting Secrets from Vault

-Now that you have Vault set up with a stored secret, you can use Terraform to retrieve this secret for your infrastructure.
-We are storing the secret for a postgresql database and retriving it to setup and connection profile for the Datastream on google.
+Now that Vault is set up with stored secrets, you can utilize Terraform to extract these secrets for your infrastructure.
+In this example, we are storing a secret for a PostgreSQL database and retrieving it to configure a connection profile for Datastream on Google Cloud.

 ```hcl
 # Create a Vault KV version 1 mount for connection profiles.